Carmelo Lazatin II

-Carmelo Bautista Lazatin II (/tl/; born June 4, 1970) also known as Jon Lazatin, is a Filipino politician currently serving as the 35th City Mayor of Angeles City since 2025.
-He previously served as representative for Pampanga's first district from 2016 to 2025.
+Carmelo Bautista Lazatin II (/tl/; born June 4, 1970), also known as Jon Lazatin, is a Filipino politician and businessman currently serving as the 35th mayor of Angeles City since 2025, having previously served as representative for Pampanga's first district from 2016 to 2025.

-In February 2025, Lazatin was one of the 95 Lakas–CMD members who voted to impeach vice president Sara Duterte.

-Family background
+Personal life

-Jon is a member of the prominent Lazatin family in Angeles City, he was born on June 4, 1970 in Manila, to Carmelo "Tarzan" Lazatin Sr., a former Mayor of Angeles City and Representative of the 1st District of Pampanga and Ofelia Galang Bautista.
-His half-brother, Carmelo "Pogi" Lazatin Jr., currently serves as the Representative of the first district a position he previously served.
+Jon, a member of the well-known Lazatin family in Angeles City, was born on June 4, 1970, in Manila to Carmelo "Tarzan" Lazatin Sr., a former Mayor of Angeles City and Representative of the 1st District of Pampanga, and Ofelia Galang Bautista.
+His older half-brother, Carmelo "Pogi" Lazatin Jr., currently serves as the Representative of the first district, a position Jon formerly held, while his sister, Janet Lazatin, is the College President of the city’s main higher education institution, the City College of Angeles.